aiftikha/moneyprinter/README.md

 The bot uses your futures balance to buy/sell (action) the asset (ticker), using 95% of your balance at a leverage of 1.
 Leverage is increased to meet minimum trade quantity values automatically up to a max of 10

-Automatic trailing TP at 2% with a callback rate of 0.3% Stoploss code is added howver it's commented out, feel free to add your own stoploss
+Automatic trailing TP at 2% with a callback rate of 0.3%

+Stoploss code is added however it's commented out, feel free to add your own stoploss

 The bot will cancel all orders and close all positions before making a new trade